top of page

 Getting your dog to sit a couple of times doesn't mean we can check it off the list just yet.
 To really get it - anywhere, anytime, on cue, quickly and accurately - we'll need to progress through the four stages of learning.
 Each new behavior your dog learns will progress this way, and your dog can be in different stages for different behaviors at the same time.

-use luring, capturing, shaping, or prompting to begin teaching the behavior we'd like.
+During the acquisition phase, we can use luring, capturing, shaping, or prompting to begin teaching the behavior we'd like.
 Once we've got the basics - we move on to fluency.
 In this stage, we want to repeat and reinforce to build fluency.
 We are ready to take the behavior on the road in stage 3 after our dog is responding with accurate behavior with only a second between cue delivery and the behavior.
 Most of the repetitions happen in stage 3.
 This is when we train in different environments and work through distractions, distance and duration.
 It's also a great time to have other family members practice.
 You will spend the most time in this stage -- so have some fun with it!
 After accurate and reliable responding in stage 3 about 90 percent of the time - he is in maintenance.

 During stages 1, 2, and 3, we like to reinforce every time we ask for the behavior.